cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 When you [introduced a wager](./game-wager.md) you enabled players to play a game and bet on the outcome using the base staking token of your blockchain.
 What if your players want to play with _other_ currencies?
 Your blockchain can represent a token from any other connected blockchain by using the Inter-Blockchain Communication Protocol (IBC).

 <HighlightBox type="info">

-Your checkers application will be agnostic to tokens and relayers.
+Your checkers application will be agnostic regarding tokens and relayers.
 Your only task is to enable the use of _foreign_ tokens.

 </HighlightBox>